sergueik/selenium_java/basic-processhandle/README.md

 Clearly the `ProcessHandle` result is wrong.
 Probably error in some properties not cleared (?), but how can it be true - the Java applicaton is finishing execution after each test

-Tested on several environments, seen in all variations of OS / JDK on Windows, not reproroducedd on Linux:
+Tested on several environments, seen in all variations of OS / JDK on Windows, not reproroducedd on Linux (but maybe not tried enough):

    * Windows 10 64 bit Oracle JDK 11.0.x Enterprise
+   * Windows 8 64 bit openjdk "11.0.10" "Azul Systems, Inc."
    * Windows 7 32 bit JDK 11.0.12 "Temurin-11.0.12+7" (Oracle is not offering 32 JDK starting with Java 9)
    * Windows 7 32 bit JDK 11.0.10 "Azul Systems, Inc."
-   * Ubuntu 16.04 LTS Xenial openjdk version "11.0.2" OpenJDK Runtime Environment 18.9 (build 11.0.2+9) - not reproduced
+   * Ubuntu 16.04 LTS Xenial openjdk version "11.0.2" OpenJDK Runtime Environment 18.9 (build 11.0.2+9)
    * Alpine 9 ZULU JDK 11 (details TBD)

 ### See Aso